goauthentik/authentik/website/integrations/services/semgrep/index.md

 ## Verification

-1. Open an Incaognito window and navigate to `https://semgrep.dev/login`
+1. Open an Incognito window and navigate to `https://semgrep.dev/login`
 2. Click **Use SSO** on the login screen.
 3. Enter the email address associated with the domain you provided earlier.
 4. Log in to authentik.